-Types of corr porate bonds 1st unsecured corporate bonds
+Types of cor porate bonds 1st unsecured corporate bonds

 Issue Date 2004/6/25

 Denomination 100,000 per sheet

-Place of issuance and the ransaction Not applicable
+Place of issuance and t ransaction Not applicable

 Par Value (NT\$) The bonds were issued in full at par value.

-Total amount NT\$ 1.000,000,000
+Total amount NT\$ 1,000,000,000

 Interest rate Coupon rate 0 %

 Duration 5-year maturity date: 24 June 2009

 Assurance agency Not applicable

 Trustee Taipei Fubon Bank Trust Department

 Underwriter None

 Attorney Chang An Attorney J.A.
 Huang

-Accountant Diwan & Company TSAI, CHING-TIEN V.WU, JIAN-YUAN
+Accountant Diwan & Company TSAI,CHING-TIEN \.WU , JIAN-YUAN

 Repayment method Not applicable

-Outstanding principal a mount NT\$ 0
+amount NT\$ 0

-Restrictions exceeds the then current conversion price of the Bonds by 50% or more for 30 consecutive business days from the day after the first month from the date of issuance of the Bonds to the 40th day prior to the expiration of the issuance period, all of the Bonds may be redeemed in cash within the next 30 business days at the redemption price calculated based on the redemption yield rate of the Bonds listed in (3).
+Outstanding principal amount Terms of redemption or early repayment If the closing price of the Company's common stock on the TSE exceeds the then current conversion price of the Bonds by 50% or more for 30 consecutive business days from the day after the first month from the date of issuance of the Bonds to the 40th day prior to the expiration of the issuance period, all of the Bonds may be redeemed in cash within the next 30 business days at the redemption price calculated based on the redemption yield rate of the Bonds listed in (3).
 (2) From the day after the first month of issuance to the 40th day before the expiration of the issuance period, if the outstanding balance of the Bonds is less than \$100 million, the Bonds shall be redeemed in cash at the redemption price calculated based on the redemption yield of the Bonds listed in (3).
 (3) The redemption rates are as follows.
 1. From the day after the first month of the issue to the day after the second year of the issue, the bonds shall be redeemed at a yield rate of 1.00% per annum.
-2. From the day after the second year of issue to the day after the third year of issue, the bonds shall bear a redemption yield rate of 1.25% per annum.
-3. Redemption of this convertible bond at par value from the day after the third year of issue curve the bond.
-None
+2. From the day after the second year of issue to the day after the third year of issue, the bond shall bear a redemption yield rate of 1.25% per annum.
+3. Redemption of this convertible bond at par value from the day after the third year of issuance until 40 days prior to the maturity of this convertible bond.

-ate of assessment and corporate bond None
+Credit rating agency, d ate of assessment and corporate bond Norm

-assessment results
+assessment results i None

 Other rights Amount of converted (exchanged or warrants) ordinary shares, overseas depositary receipts or other securities as of the date of publication of the Annual Report Due for redemption

-Issuance and conversion (exchange or share option) method Creditors convert ordinary shares by way of book transfer or to the Company's share agency at the conversion price.
+Issuance and conversion (exchange or share Creditors convert ordinary shares by way of book transfer or to the

+option) method Company's share agency at the conversion price.

-e and conversion, exchange or share option, shareholdings by the terms of issue and the Not applicable
+e and conversion, exchange or share option,

+1 shareholdings by the terms of issue and the Not applicable

-f existing shareholders.
+of existing shareholders.
+NT

+Custodian of the subject ct after conversion None